gilphilbert/moosic-oled/README.md

 # moosic-oled
-A small Python3 utility that provides OLED display output for MPD.
+A small Python3 utility that provides OLED and LCD display output for MPD.
 Used in the Moosic project.

+Currently supports ssd1306 based OLEDs.

 ## Requirements
 * Raspberry Pi running Raspbian and Moosic (although will work with plain MPD)